-There are times on Martha's Vineyard when you are literally walking on rose petals, when the roses that line the streets of Edgartown, decorate the yards of Vineyard Haven, that grow wild along the beaches of Oak Bluffs, Chilmark and Aquinnah and that sprout unexpectedly in the fields of West Tisbury at the site of a long-disappeared house, all sprinkle their petals in a cool Island breeze.
+There are times on Martha's Vineyard when you're literally walking on rose petals.
+The roses that line the streets of Edgartown, decorate the yards of Vineyard Haven, grow wild along the beaches of Oak Bluffs, Chilmark and Aquinnah and sprout unexpectedly in the fields of West Tisbury at the site of a long-disappeared house, all sprinkle their petals in a cool island breeze.

-Those are the moments when buying a home on an island seven miles off the Cape Cod coast of Massachusetts and accessible only by water or air makes perfect sense.
+Those are the moments when buying a home on an island seven miles off the Cape Cod coast and accessible only by water or air makes perfect sense.

-These Native Americans then welcomed the first white visitors in the early 1600s, 20 years before the Mayflower arrived in Plymouth.
-The Vineyard has for 150 years been a resort community, first attracting Methodists to summer religious revival meetings under the oaks of Edgartown (now Oak Bluffs).
-Today, it is the home of about 15,000 year round residents, a number that swells to roughly 100,000 in summer, when those who either own or rent real estate return for magical weeks to enjoy the Vineyard's beaches, six towns, beautiful water and inland vistas, and to find entertainment that is quintessentially "Island."
+Today, Martha's Vineyard is home to about 15,000 year-round residents, a number that swells to about 100,000 in summer, when those who either own or rent real estate return for magical weeks to enjoy the Vineyard's beaches, six towns, beautiful water and inland vistas, and to find entertainment that is quintessentially "Island."

 But don't be fooled by the word "island" – Martha's Vineyard is 100 square miles, almost nine miles wide and twenty-three miles long.
 Although the Island is bike-friendly and there are a series of bike paths through the most developed parts, much of it is rolling terrain that can challenge all but the strongest bikers, and the towns themselves are miles apart.